-Concentrations (mol/m3) of DEHP in air, water, sediment and soil from different locations around the world illustrate very large variations (Figure 1A).
-This variation reflects both differences in DEHP contamination levels among sample locations and differences in the affinity of DEHP for different media in the environment.
+Concentrations (mol/m3) of DEHP in air, water, sediment, and soil from different locations around the world illustrate very large variations (Figure 1A).
+These variations reflect both differences in DEHP contamination levels among sample locations and differences in the affinity of DEHP for different media in the environment.
 Variations in chemical activities of DEHP among environmental media are much smaller than those for concentrations (Figure 1B).
-The variations in chemical activities of DEHP reflect mainly variations in DEHP contamination levels among the sampled media as differences in DEHP's affinity for different media is accounted for in the chemical activity metric.
-Despite large variations in chemical activities in individual media from different locations around the world, the geometric mean chemical activities of DEHP in ambient air, surface water, sediment and soil vary by only a factor of 6 and show no statistically significant differences in Student t-tests (p < 0.05).
+The variations in chemical activities of DEHP reflect mainly variations in DEHP contamination levels among the sampled media because differences in DEHP's affinity for different media are accounted for in the chemical activity metric.
+Despite large variations in chemical activities in individual media from different locations around the world, the geometric mean chemical activities of DEHP in ambient air, surface water, sediment, and soil vary by only a factor of 6 and show no statistically significant differences in Student's t test (p < 0.05).
 The apparent similarity in geometric mean chemical activities of DEHP in different environmental media provides support for the role of equilibrium partitioning in environmental distribution.
-Equilibrium partitioning theory expects chemicals such as DEHP to naturally distribute in the environment according to their relative solubilities in environmental media.
+The equilibrium partitioning theory expects chemicals such as DEHP to naturally distribute in the environment according to their relative solubilities in environmental media.
 It also suggests that DEHP is persistent in the environment despite its high inherent biodegradability as an ester [4].
-The high sorption affinity of DEHP to organic matter in particulates in water, sediments and soils and air and associated low bioavailability for microbial degradation may explain DEHP's high persistence in the environment [4].
-The results show that the mean chemical activity of DEHP in samples collected from around the globe is approximately 0.001, indicating that DEHP has reached, on average, 0.1% of saturation and higher levels of saturation in many places of the world.
-This high chemical activity likely reflects the high global production volume of DEHP and the high persistence of DEHP in the environment.
+The high sorption affinity of DEHP to organic matter in particulates in water, sediments and soils, and air, as well as associated low bioavailability for microbial degradation, may